wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 ## Task 7: Run a data pipeline in Azure Data Factory

 In this task, you'll run a data pipeline in your Azure Data Factory by using an Azure Resource Manager (ARM) template.
-This data pipeline will ingest the sample data from the storage container that is linked to your Microsoft Cloud for Financial Services Dataverse environment.
-Then, the data pipeline will move the sample data to the staging container to be ingested by Dynamics 365 Customer Insights.
+This data pipeline ingests the sample data from the storage container that is linked to your Microsoft Cloud for Financial Services Dataverse environment.
+Then, the data pipeline moves the sample data to the staging container to be ingested by Dynamics 365 Customer Insights.
 For more information, see [Pipelines and activities in Azure Data Factory and Azure Synapse Analytics](/azure/data-factory/concepts-pipelines-activities/?azure-portal=true).

 1. In your Azure Data Factory, go to **Overview** and then select **Open Azure Data Factory Studio**.